perivar/PresetConverter/PresetConverterProject/NIKontaktNKS/Kontakt-README.md

 inNKX can decrypt and extract files from encrypted containers without question.
 The search for the decryption key is performed automatically in the following order:

 1. Local Storage (built-in) key database.
-2. Custom key database: the `nklibs_info.userdb` file in the plugin directory [Link][3] (more about it later).
+2. Custom key database: the `nklibs_info.userdb` file in the plugin directory [#3](#note-3) (more about it later).
 3. Registry (`HKEY_LOCAL_MACHINE\SOFTWARE\Native Instruments\[Library name]\`).
 4. Service Center catalog (`%Program Files%\Common Files\Native Instruments\Service Center\[Library name].xml`).
 5. Library catalog (`[Library name].nicnt` or `[Library name]_info.nkx`).
 It is assumed that the target container is in the library (usually in the Samples directory), and the `nicnt` or `_info.nkx` file is in the same directory as the container or one or more levels higher.

 In this way, the following container files will be decrypted and extracted:

-- library available in the plug-in embedded database [Link][4];
+- library available in the plug-in embedded database [#4](#note-4);
 - a registered library (successfully added to the bookmarks of the NI Kontakt browser via the Add Library);
 - a library that can be registered (equipped with a working `.nicnt` or `_info.nkx` registration file).
-All keys found in the registry, the Service Center catalog and library catalogs (paragraphs 3,4,5), but not in the plugin’s built-in database are stored in the `nklibs_info.userdb` [Link][5] user database.
+All keys found in the registry, the Service Center catalog and library catalogs (paragraphs 3,4,5), but not in the plugin’s built-in database are stored in the `nklibs_info.userdb` [#5](#note-5) user database.

 ## Notes

+### Note 3

-[3]: If the `nklibs_info.userdb` file in the plug-in directory is not writable, then the user key database is transferred to the Total Commander root directory: `%COMMANDER_PATH%\nklibs_info.userdb`.
+If the `nklibs_info.userdb` file in the plug-in directory is not writable, then the user key database is transferred to the Total Commander root directory: `%COMMANDER_PATH%\nklibs_info.userdb`.

+### Note 4

-[4]: The plugin’s built-in database contains 316 entries, for a complete list, see the end of this document.
+The plugin’s built-in database contains 316 entries, for a complete list, see the end of this document.

+### Note 5

-[5]: `nklibs_info.userdb` is a regular ini-file, each section of which contains registration data of one of the libraries.
+`nklibs_info.userdb` is a regular ini-file, each section of which contains registration data of one of the libraries.

 ## Section Name